 What Is Steel Rule Die Cutting?

-Steel rule die cutting is a converting method used to fabricate raw materials into a certain shape.
-It involves punch cutting a selected material into a particular form or pattern.
+Steel rule die cutting is a type of die cutting used to fabricate raw materials into a certain shape.
+It involves punch cutting a selected stock material into a particular form or pattern with a sharp steel rule against a flat surface.
 This technology is a material displacement method, meaning it doesn’t change the composition of the material itself.
 It only manipulates and separates the desired part from the waste.

 How It Works